christiangoran/dome-restaurant-repo/README.md

 * Add photos that depict some of the food offered at the restaurant.

 **Features for Upgraded Experience**<br>
-* Create a reservation section that allows the users to see all the reservations  available for a specific date and time:
+* Create a reservation section that allows the users to see all the tables  available for a specific date and time:
 * Create a Menu feature that displays all the menu information;
 * Create a Profile page for the user to see his upcoming bookings and favourite meals;
 * Create a staff-member account to manage all the bookings for all the users;